sljssims/Credit_Risk_Analysis/README.md

 ### Summary
-The results show that the Ensemble Classifiers appear to perform the best.
-The purpose of the analysis is to determine which models can accurately predict when a loan is high risk.
-By comparing the recall high risk score between all machine learning models we can see the the easy ensemble Classifier models hat the highest scores at 78% and 93%.
+The results show that the Ensemble Classifiers appear to perform the best at detecting high risk loans.
+Ultimately, the purpose of the analysis is to determine which models can accurately predict when a loan is high risk.
+By comparing the recall high risk score between all machine learning models we can see the the easy ensemble Classifier models have the highest scores at 78% and 93%.
 As a result, I would use the Easy Ensemble Classifer models for predicting high risk loans.